vaikunthd/Customer-Retention-and-Business-Intelligence-Analysis/README.md

 - Identified profitable customer segments
 - Optimized product margins
 - Enhanced retention strategies

+## ⚠️ Limitations

+- Analysis is based on historical data from a specific period; results may not generalize to other timeframes or industries.
+- Data quality and completeness may impact certain insights.
+- External factors (e.g., market changes) are not accounted for in the analysis.

 For questions or collaboration, open an issue